nicklausbrown/data-science-platform-requirements/index.md

 - Allows users to compare candidate production models

 ### Stakeholder Motivations
-- As a data scientist, I want a production training platform, so that I can scale up a few promising experiments using the same code in components, take advantage of prebuilt pipelines, analyze training results for many hyperparameter settings, follow best practices around not seeing the test set, and trigger retraining with ease
+- As a data scientist, I require a production training platform, so that I can scale up a few promising experiments using the same code in components, take advantage of prebuilt pipelines, analyze training results for many hyperparameter settings, follow best practices around not seeing the test set, and trigger retraining with ease
-- As a data engineer, I want a production training platform, so that I can prioritize access to data sources for the training platform over the experimentation platform and also across different projects, potentially even provide scheduling for data source intensive jobs
+- As a data engineer, I require a production training platform, so that I can prioritize access to data sources for the training platform over the experimentation platform and also across different projects, potentially even provide scheduling for data source intensive jobs
-- As a DevOps engineer, I want a production training platform, so that expensive training jobs must be approved by Git reviewers, data scientists don’t need to know anything about how to provision infrastructure, tests and build success are mandated for training code, and cost is minimized by supporting “by-component” compute
+- As a DevOps engineer, I require a production training platform, so that expensive training jobs must be approved by Git reviewers, data scientists don’t need to know anything about how to provision infrastructure, tests and build success are mandated for training code, and cost is minimized by supporting “by-component” compute
-- As an MLOps engineer, I want a production training platform, so that I can trace data lineage of any model serving predictions in production, can access the model repo for deployment, and can compare training to serving data to track outliers and data drift
+- As an MLOps engineer, I require a production training platform, so that I can trace data lineage of any model serving predictions in production, can access the model repo for deployment, and can compare training to serving data to track outliers and data drift
-- As a technical manager, I want a production training platform, so that I have transparency on costs while allowing my data scientists to quickly iterate on models; also, I have confidence that the model code being run has been reviewed by the team leads for quality
+- As a technical manager, I require a production training platform, so that I have transparency on costs while allowing my data scientists to quickly iterate on models; also, I have confidence that the model code being run has been reviewed by the team leads for quality

 ## Machine learning pipeline component container registry
 ### Implementation Details